-Section 21 now makes possible an appeal against the findings of acquittal on account of insanity and the Court can release the person on bail pending the appeal [Section 22].
+Section 21 now makes possible an appeal against the findings of acquittal on account of insanity and the Court can grant the person bail pending the appeal [Section 22].

 Disposition:

 Section 23 allows the Court to inquire into appropriate dispositions following a finding of Unfit to Stand Trial or Acquittal on Account of Insanity.